Analyzing VerifyMe (VRME) and Its Competitors

 |2.32

-4.4% of VerifyMe shares are owned by institutional investors.
-Comparatively, 55.5% of shares of all “Miscellaneous chemical products” companies are owned by institutional investors.
-14.1% of VerifyMe shares are owned by company insiders.
-Comparatively, 13.1% of shares of all “Miscellaneous chemical products” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.
+4.4% of VerifyMe shares are held by institutional investors.
+Comparatively, 55.5% of shares of all “Miscellaneous chemical products” companies are held by institutional investors.
+14.1% of VerifyMe shares are held by company insiders.
+Comparatively, 13.1% of shares of all “Miscellaneous chemical products” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

 Summary